MichaelCurrin/code-cookbook/recipes/shell/install-appication-via-curl.md

-# Install package
+# Install application via curl
-> Using a curl and bash

-Install an application by running a remote script in the terminal
+Install an application by running a remote script in the terminal.
+Download the script with `curl` and pass it to the shell to run.

 ## Syntax

-## curl
+### curl

 Arguments: